baileySoobinPark/vv/reference/Our solutions/solutions-verifyname/verifyname-to-be-architecture.md

 Diagram 1 illustrates the Future-State architectures for both Unregulated and Regulated VASPs:

 * **Travel Rule Non-Obliged(Unregulated) VASPs**: These VASPs should implement the VerifyName API to facilitate name and date of birth verification requested from Regulated VASPs during virtual asset transfers.
 No pre-verification or modification to the withdrawal process is required.
-* **Travel Rule Obliged(Regulated) VASPs**: These VASPs modify their withdrawal processes to perform **Pre-verification** as the Originator VASP.
+* **Travel Rule Obliged(Regulated) VASPs**: These VASPs modify their withdrawal processes to perform **Pre-verification** as the Ordering VASP.
 They do not need to implement or expose the VerifyName API unless acting as a provider.

 <br />